EDUCBA

 Dynamic Range Example

-When we update May below the Apr month data’s sales in May month, the sales chart will update automatically (Dynamically).
-This is happening because the range we used is dynamic range; hence, the chart takes the dynamic range and changes the chart accordingly.
+When we update May below the Apr month data’s sales in May, the sales chart will update automatically (Dynamically).
+This happens because we used dynamic range; hence, the chart takes the dynamic range and changes the chart accordingly.

 Dynamic Range Example update

-If the range is not a dynamical range, then the chart will not automatically update when we update the data to the existing data range.
+If the range is not dynamical, then the chart will not automatically update when we update the data to the existing data range.

 We can achieve the Dynamic range in two ways.